uclibs/digitization-workflow/assessment-tool.md

 permalink: /assessment-tool/
 ---

-The [Digital Collection Assessment Tool](https://uclibs.github.io/digitization-workflow//assets/assessment-tool.docx) was created by and for the Digital Content Team to assess new and existing digital collections.
+The [Digital Collection Assessment Tool](https://uclibs.github.io/digitization-workflow//assets/assessment-tool.docx) was created by and for the Digital Collections Team to assess new and existing digital collections.
 Assessing our collections is vital to ensuring proper allocation of resources.
 Assessing a digital collection includes the following: